makrai/notes/butt09-case-in-lfg.md

   * adopted into the theory very quickly (Bresnan 2000)
   * The input to an evaluation by OT constraints is assumed to be f-structure and c-structure pairings
-  * The task of the OT constraints is to pick the most optimal pairing.
+  * The task of the OT constraints is to pick the most optimal pairing
 * Several OT-LFG analyses exist with respect to case and they tend to fall
   * in line with OT analyses of case in general.
 I.e., they
   * adopt the insights on differential case marking by Aissen (1999, 2003)